 No. We have our own brand of Future Focused Learning.
 In a similar way to IB, at the core of Future Focused Learning is an inquiry based approach.

-We will aim to deliver the standard elective subjects in our Senior Campus.
-We will source teachers for the elective options.
-If there is an issue, we will work with families on possibilities and solutions.
+We aim to deliver the standard elective subjects in our Senior Campus.
+We have sourced teachers for the elective options.

 Vocational training, career planning and ASBA opportunities are very important inclusions to a student’s learning program in the high school years.
 We will have staff who will assist students with career planning and work experience as a part of our Hub Team (Student Services area).

-Evelyn Scott School is a P-10 school and so we will be working on building a strong continuation of learning from junior to senior students.
-We are building a connected school in order to minimise transitions, particularly from Year 6 to Year 7.
-We will include leadership opportunities for students in the Senior Campus next year.
+Evelyn Scott School is a P-10 school, therefore we have worked on building a strong continuation of learning from junior to senior students.
+We have built a connected school in order to minimise transitions, particularly from Year 6 to Year 7.
+We have included leadership opportunities for students in the Senior Campus.

 If you have any questions about enrolment, we will happily support you with this process.
-Please contact our Enrolments Officer, Jessica Schroder on 02 6142 3492.
+Please contact our Enrolments Officer, Kerri Wilesmith on 02 6142 3491

 Yes.
 As an ACT public school, all students will have access to appropriate ICT and Chromebooks.
 The school will also have interactive Smartboards and iPads for use in classrooms.